dyan-dy/dyan-dy.github.io/_pages/about.md

 Thanks to the great opportunities offered by [Copenhagen Legal Tech Lab](https://jura.ku.dk/legaltechlab/) and [KU Lighthouse](https://lighthouse.ku.dk/), our team ranked first for two consecutive years in the hackathon events.
 By incorporating multi-dimensional perspectives from Legal Compliance, Financial Instruments, Regional Policies, and Cutting-edge Technology, we provided innovative solutions in the fields of Decentralized Finance and Sustainable Development.

-With a passion for Open-source transplatform knowledge production and a commitment to Epistemic Pluralism and Global South Epistemology, I am keen to support junior students, particularly those from underprivileged backgrounds.
+With a passion for Open-source transplatform knowledge production and a commitment to Epistemic Pluralism, I am keen to support junior students.
 I am actively seeking opportunities to bridge information and skill gaps and to address cultural and language barriers.
 My journey is one of continuous learning and collaboration, and I look forward to contributing to a more inclusive educational landscape.

 To schedule our meeting, please check my availability on the calendar and propose a time that suits you.